 Once again, if you want to make these Note Pad Holders you’ll find the tutorial HERE.

-If you’d like to know more about the Teatime Friends kit used in this project, click HERE to find out more about the Handmade Club.
+If you’d like to know more about the Teatime Friends kit used in this project, please click here.

 Happy crafting my friends!

 Let’s be friends on….

 Get instant access to the free printables in my Newsletter Printables

 Library by joining my email newsletter subscriber’s list.

 I send out a weekly newsletters with updates on all things